getappmap/appmap-ruby/CONTRIBUTING.md

 our projects remain licensed under Free and Open Source licenses such as while allowing Appland to build a sustainable business.

-Appland is committed to having a true Free and Open Source Software license for our non-commercial software.
+AppLand is committed to having a true Free and Open Source Software license for our non-commercial software.
 A CLA enables AppLand to safely commercialize our products while keeping a standard FOSS license with all the rights that license grants to users.